Speed Freak Killers: Former Shermantine property

-Two separate burial sites in Calaveras County, California were also investigated in February 2012 based on a letter Shermantine wrote to Padilla that detailed possible locations of victims.
+Two separate burial sites in Calaveras County, California were investigated in February 2012 based on a letter Shermantine wrote to Padilla that detailed possible locations of victims.
 Shermantine indicated sites near property formerly owned by Shermantine's parents.
-Bodies from these two sites were recovered and identified as those of Chevelle "Chevy" Wheeler and Cyndi Vanderheiden.
+Bodies from these two sites were recovered, an unidentified body and Vanderheiden.
+No additional remains were discovered.

 September 2012 burial sites

-Shermantine was briefly released from death row into police custody in September 2012 to lead authorities to four additional abandoned wells where he stated more victim remains would be found, all near the town of Linden, done because Leonard Padilla paid him $28,000.
+Shermantine was briefly released from death row into police custody in September 2012 to lead authorities to four additional abandoned wells where he stated more victim remains would be found, all near the town of Linden, done because Padilla had paid Shermantine an additional $28,000.
 In early January 2013, the FBI began excavating a well site, which they hoped would yield more victims' remains.
 Shermantine declined to speak further to authorities.
 On February 22, 2013, the FBI announced that it had ended the search for victims based on Shermantine's information.
 Two sites he had indicated had turned up nothing, and "other directions from him were misguided".
 Shermantine also claimed to know the locations in the Cow Mountain Recreation Area of bodies of victims killed by other death row inmates.
-Lake County sheriffs were skeptical that any bodies could be successfully recovered in the large park.
+Lake County sheriffs were skeptical that any bodies could be successfully recovered in the large park so no searches were conducted.

 Allegations of investigation-hampering

 Since 2012, several victims' families and elected officials have alleged that the San Joaquin County Sheriff's Office (SJCSO) interfered with and deliberately hampered the continued search for additional possible victims of the "Speed Freak Killers."

-In 2010, Shermantine wrote a letter to California State Senator Cathleen Galgiani—whose cousin, 19-year-old Dena McHan, disappeared in 1981—revealing the locations of the remains of additional victims.
+In 2010, Shermantine wrote a letter to California State Senator Cathleen Galgiani revealing the locations of the remains of additional victims.
 In 2012, Galgiani sponsored the use of taxpayer funds to search for additional victims of the pair and sought to simplify protocol granting incarcerated persons like Shermantine permission to participate in search excursions.
 Galgiani turned the letter over to law enforcement and later alleged that missing person records related to the "Speed Freak Killers" case had been deleted, hampering the further investigation.

 In 2014, the mother of a missing woman filed suit against the SJCSO for mishandling the remains found in the Linden well.
 In 2015, a retired FBI agent corroborated her claims, alleging that the SJCSO deliberately used a backhoe to dig up remains, mangling them to prevent identification, so that the absence of certain files would not be discovered.
 In 2018, the Sheriff-elect of San Joaquin County announced that the "Speed Freak Killers" case would be re-opened.